Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Results

-Using $R^2$ as the performance metric, regression models trained with the additional causal predictors (yellow and orange boxes in Fig.~\ref{fig:fig4}) outperform models trained with only the original SHIPS predictors (green and blue boxes in Fig.~\ref{fig:fig4}) on unseen test TC cases, particularly at shorter lead times.
+Using $R^2$ as the performance metric, regression models trained with the additional causal predictors (yellow and orange boxes in Fig. ~\ref{fig:fig5}) outperform models trained with only the original SHIPS predictors (green and blue boxes in Fig. ~\ref{fig:fig5}) on unseen test TC cases, particularly at shorter lead times.
 This improvement is seen in both the linear MLR (blue and orange boxes) and nonlinear MLP (green and yellow boxes) models.
 However, the nonlinear SHIPS+ MLPs generally outperform their linear MLR counterparts.
-Since the SHIPS model is fully linear, we are interested in determining whether the superior MLP test skills can instead be attributed to the inability of MLRs to capture nonlinear relationships between the causal predictors and TC intensity changes.
-Indeed, the lead-time dependence of test skill improvements changes significantly in a nonlinear regression framework.
-The SHIPS+ MLRs show a clear lead-time dependence in the effect of the additional causal predictors, performing worse than the original SHIPS model beyond 72 hours, with negative $R^2$ at 120 hours.
-This lead time dependence is reduced in a nonlinear regression framework, where SHIPS+ outperforms SHIPS for all lead times.
-The results in Figure \ref{fig:fig4} implies that the relationship between the identified causal predictors and the rate of intensity changes of the TC can be approximated linearly at shorter lead times but not at extended lead times, which makes the MLRs incapable of utilizing the additional information beyond 72 hours.
-Finally, the wider uncertainty ranges of the trained models at longer lead times suggest that long-lead-time predictions cannot be adequately constrained with predictors derived solely from analysis time.
+Since the SHIPS model is fully linear, we assess whether the superior performance of MLP models arises from their ability to capture nonlinear relationships between causal predictors and TC intensity change.
+Indeed, the lead time dependence of test skill improvements changes significantly in a nonlinear regression framework.
+The SHIPS+ MLRs show a clear lead time dependence with additional causal predictors, performing worse than the original SHIPS model beyond 72 hours, with negative $R^2$ at 120 hours.
+This lead time dependence is reduced in the nonlinear regression framework, where SHIPS+ outperforms SHIPS for all lead times.
+The results in Figure \ref{fig:fig5} imply that the relationship between the identified causal predictors and the rate of TC intensity change can be approximated linearly at shorter lead times but not at extended lead times, which makes MLRs incapable of utilizing additional information beyond 72 hours.
+Finally, the wider uncertainty ranges of the trained models at longer lead times suggest that these predictions cannot be adequately constrained with predictors derived solely from analysis time.
 This is a fundamental limitation of our predictive modeling setup, but it could be alleviated in operational settings by using dynamical model forecasts.